guycipher/k4/README.md

 // you can pass extra arguments to configure memtable such as
 // args[0] = max level, must be an int
 // args[1] = probability, must be a float64
-func Open(directory string, memtableFlushThreshold int, compactionInterval int, logging bool, args ...interface{}) (*K4, error)
+func Open(directory string, memtableFlushThreshold int, compactionInterval int, logging, compress bool, args ...interface{}) (*K4, error)

 // Close the K4 instance gracefully
 func (k4 *K4) Close() error